 The estimated total listing and privatization expenses, which are non-recurring in nature, are RMB81.9 million.
 The expenses consist of (i) fees paid and payable to legal advisors and Reporting Accountants of RMB36.9 million and (ii) other fees and expenses of RMB45.0 million.
-Among the estimated aggregate amount of our listing and privatization expenses, (i) RMB38.2 million was or is expected to be charged to our consolidated statements of profit or loss, of which RMB3.0 million was recognized as our profit or loss for the year ended December 31, 2023, RMB17.2 million was recognized as our profit or loss for the year ended December 31, 2024 and RMB18.0 million is expected to be recognized as our profit or loss for the year ended to be recognized as our profit or loss for the year ended December 31, 2025 and (ii) RMB43.7 million is directly attributable to the issuance of new Shares and is expected to be accounted for as a deduction from equity upon the Listing.
+Among the estimated aggregate amount of our listing and privatization expenses, (i) RMB38.2 million was or is expected to be charged to our consolidated statements of profit or loss, of which RMB3.0 million was recognized as our profit or loss for the year ended December 31, 2023, RMB17.2 million was recognized as our profit or loss for the year ended December 31, 2024 and RMB18.0 million is expected to be recognized as our profit or loss for the year ending December 31, 2025 and (ii) RMB43.7 million is directly attributable to the issuance of new Shares and is expected to be accounted for as a deduction from equity upon the Listing.